 Mr. Sarabia launches this website, sachighmedia.com, to serve as a resource of information for students in the Visual Communications Pathway.
 The website includes class guides, tutorials, project guides and links to design resources.

 Helped develop the Learning PD Cycle framework, which allowed teachers at Sac High the liberty of formulating a driving question, engaging in research and implementing their own initiatives to grow in areas of their own interest during their Professional Development time.

-All Visual Communications courses were re-submitted for A-G credit with updated curriculum aligned to CTE and California Model Curriculum Standards.
+All Visual Communications courses were re-submitted and approved for A-G credit with updated curriculum aligned to CTE and California Model Curriculum Standards.
 A rigorous, inspiring and expansive overhauling of the entire program, built from scratch, inspired by Mr. Sarabia's 14 years of experience.
 The program is an interdisciplinary exploration of technology, multimedia, science, writing, history, math and design.